ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <br>Simon </a> <br /> As a product manger, I want my team to build a MVP as soon as reasonably possible</td>
 <td>Create MVP</td>
 <td>N/A</td>
-<td>A MVP is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
+<td>My advice is to build a MVP as soon as possible.
+Why?
+A MVP is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
 In industries such as software, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product.
 Because the agile methodology is built on both validating and iterating products based on user input, the MVP plays a central role in agile development.
 A company might choose to develop and release a minimum viable product because its product team wants to either release a product to the market as quickly as possible, test an idea with real users before committing a large budget to the product’s full development, or learn what resonates with the company’s target market and what doesn’t.
-In addition to allowing your company to validate an idea for a product without having to build the entire product, an MVP can also help minimize the time and resources you might otherwise commit to building a product that won’t succeed.</td>
+In addition to allowing your company to validate an idea for a product without having to build the entire product, an MVP can also help minimise the time and resources you might otherwise commit to building a product that won’t succeed.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_simon.jpg" width=45%>